St. Vartan Park: Late 20th century to present

 In October 2021, the garden located on the east end of the park (adjacent to First Avenue) was opened to the public for a two-month-long trial.
 The gate to the garden had been locked since at least 2000 when the space started being used exclusively by the St. Vartan Preschool.
 After the conclusion of the trial period, the New York City Department of Parks and Recreation (NYC Parks) then agreed to keep the garden open to the public on a permanent basis the following spring.
 The site had been previously used as a vegetable garden during the Great Depression and World War II, but NYC Parks thought that the space had never been open to the public throughout the park's history.
 An ADA compliant-entrance and pathway was later added to the garden in 2024.
 The improvements to visitor access were funded by the Soloviev Foundation through NYC Parks' Adopt-A-Park program.
-The Soloviev Foundation is the philanthropic arm of the Soloviev Group, the developer of the vacant parcel of land on First Avenue between 38th and 41st streets (the former location of the Waterside Generating Station), that is seeking to open a casino on the site.
+(Note: The Soloviev Foundation is the philanthropic arm of the Soloviev Group, the developer of the vacant parcel of land on First Avenue between 38th and 41st streets (the former location of the Waterside Generating Station), which was seeking to open a casino on the site.)

 In April 2022, the St. Vartan Park Conservancy was formed as a not-for-profit organization.
 A public event to welcome the conservancy and to celebrate the opening of the St. Vartan Park garden to the general public after years of closure was held in the garden on May 9, 2022.
 Remarks were delivered at the event by elected officials, St. Vartan Park Conservancy officers and others including from NYC Parks and a local public elementary school.

+In 2025, funding for additional improvements to St. Vartan Park was included as part of the city's Midtown South rezoning project, which will upgrade lighting to allow the park's facilities to stay open later for the community.
+As of 2026, NYC Parks only had four fields in Manhattan with lighting.